JazzBrown1/hadrian/README.md

 Hadrian simplifies authentication in express apps, removing unnecessary complexities while maintaining full flexibility to create and support any type of authentication strategy.

-Hadrian is Quick!
-By preprocessing the authentication models at time of start up, Hadrian is able to handle requests with maximum efficiency.

 ## Installation

 Ensure you have installed Express.js